 - Energy Materials: Read some of our recent work on oxide ion conductors, materials that are needed as electrolytes in fuel cells.
 For example our 2019 Chemistry of Materials paper on SrScGa2O5, our 2020 paper on Sr(Sc,Zn,Ga)O2.4 which is a perovskite with remarkably low oxygen content, or our 2019 article on the local structure of apatite oxide ion conductors.

 - We have a long standing interest in Negative Thermal Expansion (NTE) materials – materials that actually contract in volume when heated.
 The link contains some historic information on these materials.

 - We work extensively on new methods for extracting structural information from powder diffraction.
 Click here for a link to my 2018 text book on Rietveld Refinement.

-- If you’re interested in materials chemistry, keep an eye open for “Solid State Materials Chemistry” a new text I’ve co-authored that’s about to be published by Cambridge University Press.
+- If you’re interested in materials chemistry, try “Solid State Materials Chemistry” a text I’ve co-authored published by Cambridge University Press.